 The DATE project is funded by an ADVANCE grant, given by the National Science Foundation to promote scholarship by women, and also by the University of Denver Faculty Research Fund and the Josef Korbel School Faculty Research Fund.

-- Erica Chenoweth, Associate Professor, Josef Korbel School of International Studies
+- Erica Chenoweth, Professor and Associate Dean for Research, Josef Korbel School of International Studies

 - Laura Dugan, Associate Professor, University of Maryland Department of Criminology and Criminal Justice